Skip to main content

 note

 You can deploy a contract on Lisk Mainnet by adopting the same process.
-For deploying to mainnet, ensure that your wallet has enough ETH.
+For deploying to Mainnet, ensure that your wallet has enough ETH.

 The subsequent text contains commands for both Lisk and Lisk Sepolia for your ease.
 For more information, see the available Lisk networks and how to connect a wallet with them.